convexset/meteor-three-way/README.md

 #### View Model to View Only Elements

 It is easy to specify fields that are view model only.
-They don't even have to be declared as in the set up.
+They don't even have to be declared in the set up.

 ```html
 <data field="additional" initial-value="view model to view only"></data>